renvrant/formcontrol-freaks/src/content/validation.md

 ---

 ## Validation as selectors
-- Selectors are middleware that can compute data from the store
+- Selectors can compute data from the store through function composition
-- We don't have to track validity explicitly in the store - we can compute it, and update the store less
-- We can use reselect to compute the validity of our form data from the store, then tell our components about it
+- No actions for validations, less updates in the store
+- Reselect and memoization benefits

 ---

 ## Creating a character selector
-Selectors chain functions and pipe the return value of one function into the next.
-`form.character` will be returned by this selector
+Selectors chain functions and pipe their return values into the final function `form.character` will be returned by this selector

 ```ts